nilesh-sengupta/invisible-watermarking/README.md

 To open jupyter notebook run 'jupyter notebook' in the terminal Navigate to 'lin et al' and open lin.ipynb to run the scheme from lin et al(2009)
-NB: The code lin.ipynb includes the scaling attack performed
+NB: The code lin_scaled.ipynb includes the scaling attack performed

 To compare results using PSNR (Peak Signal to Noise Ratio), use 'psnr.ipynb' from 'tests' after placing the original and compressed images in the folder 'tests'